aanderson120/have-it-your-way/README.md

-# have-it-your-way
-# Team-Directory
+# Have it your way

 ## Description
-A way for buisness owners to manage their team.
-View departments, roles, and employess, manage their promotions and view a departments budget.
+A fun app that lets you customize and eat burgers and track what you have eaten.

 ## Table of Contents